-If you are living off of your favorite fast foods (Hey, I live in LA, I know about the abundance of burgers and late night taco trucks), you may be doing yourself more harm than you might think.
-If you are consistent about this, the results will show and they may not be pleasant.
-You may experience, the most obvious, an increased waistline, but the more dehabilitiating outcome, is an acceleration of inflammation in your body.
+If currently, your main food groups consist of fried chicken, french fries, and soda, you may be doing yourself more harm than you might think.
+If you are consistent about this, the results will show and they may not be pleasant when it comes to your next doctor’s visit.
+You may experience, the most obvious, an increased waistline, but the more dehabilitiating and more serious outcome, is an acceleration of inflammation in your body.

 There are certain scientifically proven foods that either promote or fight off inflammation.
-A few of which are listed below:
+First let’s briefly share what foods promote inflammation – none of which should come as too much of a surprise.

 Foods that promote inflammation